Under your Skin

 The activities are, however, divided into four areas:

 At a special demonstration bar, Experimentarium’s exhibition pilots do daily demonstrations and conduct experiments involving, for example, the dissection of organs.

 Below you will find some of the many activities in Under your Skin:

 Your body makes a lot of noise, but do you actually know where in your body all the various sounds come from?

 Participate in a guessing game that focuses on the whole cacophony of sounds playing in your body, for example as you breathe in and out, digest your food, and when your heart beats.
-Many of these sounds we don’t normally notice, but they tell us something about how our bodies work and about how healthy we are.
+Many of these sounds we do not normally notice, however they give us an indication about how our bodies work and about how healthy we are.

 The heat-sensitive live camera shows the hot and cold spots on the surface of your body.
-The greater the blood supply to an area of the skin, the warmer it will be.
+The greater the blood supply to an area of the skin is, the warmer it will be.

 Your immune system helps to fight infections caused by bacteria, viruses and fungi.
 And it is extremely efficient – even if you sometimes fall ill.

 As part of the exhibition, you can have a go at the virus game and try using the immune system to fight a virus.
 You must be on the ball, because you have to work on many fronts when the horrible virus enters the body and tries to convert the cells into virus factories.

 The brain is the most complex organ in your body – perhaps in the universe.
 Equipped with the latest imaging technologies, researchers are trying to understand how the brain works, and the exhibition is your chance to look over their shoulder.